 - The pain follows an injury to the back or an accident

-- Nighttime back pain that doesn’t subside and interferes with sleep
+- Nighttime back discomfort that doesn’t subside and interferes with sleep

 Watch Dr. Gravori Discuss Diagnosing Back Discomfort

 Causes of Back Discomfort

-There are many potential sources of back pain.
+There are many potential sources of back discomfort.
 It’s important to note that back pain is not a medical condition on its own.
 Rather, it is usually considered a symptom of a medical problem.
 Some of these include:

 - Mechanical Problems – These relate to spine movement and condition.
 Mechanical problems are the most common causes of back pain.